tralpha/spotify-project/docs/data-description.md

 ax.set_xticks(np.round(np.linspace(0, 250, 11)))
 ```
 ![fig1](spotify\-\project/images/length_his)
-Playlist can go down to 5 tracks in length, but the large majority of playlists have enough tracks for a model to learn on.
+Playlist length approximately follows a power law distribution.
+The playlists in the data set were selected by Spotify to have between 5 and 250 tracks.
+Many playlists naturally have about 25-50 tracks with 66 being the average track count.

 **Histogram of playlist follower count**